alfpedraza-aws-devops/kubectl-service/README.md

 # Creates a new fibonacci job to start the load test.
 curl -vX PUT http://url.of.this.service/api/fibonacci-job -d '{"requests":"5000","concurrency":"10"}' --header "Content-Type: application/json"

-# Deletes the fibonacci job stopping the load test.
+# Deletes the fibonacci job, hence stopping the load test.
 curl -vX DELETE http://url.of.this.service/api/fibonacci-job
 ```

 ## Kubernetes API

-Altough the above operations could be performed by the Kubernetes API server by itself, accessing the API service directly through its REST endpoints requires to get a token and expose the Kubernetes API server to the Internet which is not convenient.
+Altough the above operations could be performed by the Kubernetes API server by itself, accessing the API service directly through its REST endpoints requires to get a token and expose the Kubernetes API server to the Internet which is not desirable.

-The solution was to create this Java Spring Boot project to call the Kubernetes API Server programatically (using `kubectl`) and to only expose the required access thorough the use of the Kubernetes RBAC.
+The solution was to create this Java Spring Boot project to call the Kubernetes API Server programatically (using `kubectl`) and to expose only the required resources thorough the use of the Kubernetes RBAC.

-Along with this Spring Boot application, there are several RBAC objects that were created specifically to grant access only to the resources exposed here.
-A Kubernetes service account is created and a Role and a RoleBinding objects are created for this purpose as well.
+There are several RBAC objects created specifically to grant access only to the resources exposed by this service.
+A Kubernetes Service Account is created and a Role and a RoleBinding objects are created for this purpose as well.
 Check the Helm project to see the details of these RBAC objects and the permissions that they grant to this service.